Up-cycling Fashion

 Objective

-• To confirm users can sign up and get onboarded smoothly.
+• Can users sign up and onboard smoothly?

 Tasks